microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/README.md

 ### Student Resources

-Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
-The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.
+Before the hack, it is the Coach's responsibility to download the "StudentResources.zip" file.
+The coach should then provide a copy of the file to all students at the start of the hack.

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)